ducshntrong/SocialMediaApp/README.md

 # 📱 SocialMediaApp

 **SocialMediaApp** is a mobile social networking application that allows users to connect, share content, and communicate with each other.
 It comes with features like stories, posts, comments, messaging, and AI-based content moderation.
+For Feedback or Suggestions Mail Me At huynhtrongduc01225445811@gmail.com
 ---

 ## 🚀 Key Features